aerial shot of a town and lake needing protection from environmental issues

 8. Waste Disposal

 It’s easy to throw something in a trash can.
-We don’t usually think about our local landfills unless complaining about the smell when we drive by them, but the average person generates 4.6 pounds of trash per day.
+We don’t usually think about our local landfills unless complaining about the smell when we drive by them, but the average person generates 4.9 pounds of trash per day.
+This has gotten worse as hyperconsumerism promotes more shopping than ever.
+The more people buy, the more people throw away.

 This trash ends up in two places — in landfills or in environmental habitats and the ocean.
 Waste disposal poses a threat to not only the Earth and its environment but humans as well.
 When waste is disposed of via burning or nuclear, it emits hazardous toxins in the air, which people breathe in.